 And of course the very content you post will attract others who are in alignment with that content.
 So if you're in a bad mood, you'll attract circumstances and experiences with other people that will be in alignment with your bad mood.

-How to work the algorithm/LOA
+How to work the law of attraction "algorithm"

 So now that we understand how much social media algorithms and the LOA have in common and how they work, we can gain some valuable insight into how we can clean up our "feeds" a.k.a. our life experience.